 At the time of shipment, any signals that have specific functions are not assigned to the I/O connector, which functions as general input "IN1 to IN9" and general output "OUT1 to OUT4."
-As necessary, assign signals and connect accordingly.
+As necessary, assign signals and connect accordingly (The connector is not supplied.
+Provide 15 Pin D-Sub connector separately).
 Those become "system xxx signal."